pdayalan/authenticate_and_content_retrieval/README.md

 # authenticate_and_content_retrieval

-Run docker-compose up and it should install below :
+Run docker-compose up and it should install below : (Make sure docker service is running)
 - DynamoDB Local | runs on port 8000
 - Flask Application server | runs on port 5000